marcoswastaken/erdos_paware/README.md

   * Refine short question filter to handle more nuance in what makes a short question.
   * Modify agree distances by varying the selection of standard "agree statements" (similarly for disagree distances).
   * Experiment with additional "reply distance" variations.
+  * Experiment with re-ranking using a different chunk size than the primary embedding
 * Indexing Parameters:
   * Test various parameters to see if retrieval times can be improved within top configurations.
 * Re-ranking: